Feedback

 In the nRF Connect SDK, symbols are grouped into menus and sub-menus to easily browse all available configurations.

-Guiconfig available in the Actions View of nRF Connect for VS Code
+nRF Kconfig GUI available in the Actions View of nRF Connect for VS Code

-guiconfig is organized into menus that group related configurations together, such as Device Drivers, C Library, and Boot Options.
+Kconfig is organized into menus that group related configurations together, such as Modules, Device Drivers, C Library, and Boot Options.
 Menus can have submenus, and submenus can have submenus of their own.
 If we expand any of these menus, for instance, Device Drivers, all symbols related to this category will show up, some with menus of their own.

-guiconfig in nRF Connect for VS Code
+Kconfig in nRF Connect for VS Code

 blinky sample